 ISM is based on the concepts derived from ITIL and SIAM.
 So, effective implementation of ISM equally requires connecting your customers, suppliers, and subcontractors to tools that adopt the best practices of ITIL and SIAM.

-Hence, you might want to consider a cross-platform integration tool like Exalate to operate within these overlapping contexts to reap maximum value.
+Hence, you might want to consider a cross-platform integration tool like Exalate to operate within these overlapping contexts to reap the maximum value.

 Recommended Reads: